Setting Up Navigation

 Setting a Role-Based Home Page

-In many cases you would like users with different roles to see different home pages.
+In many cases, you want users with different roles to see different home pages.
 You can use role-based home pages for this.
-You do not need to configure home pages for every role, because the default home page works as a fall-back mechanism.
+You do not need to configure home pages for every role, because the default home page works as a fallback mechanism.

 1. Open the Navigation editor.